kasperschmidt/TDOSE/README.md

 import tdose
 ```
 If the import does not generate any errors, i.e., if the TDOSE dependencies and requirements listed in the following section are met, TDOSE is ready for use.
-Note that TDOSE does not run on Python 3 yet (sorry).

 ## Dependencies and Requirements